allront/mlops_zoomcamp/README.md

 ![bank marketing campaign using ML](https://raw.githubusercontent.com/allront/mlops_zoomcamp/main/images/Deposit.jpg)

-# Capstone Project for MLOps Zoomcamp: Operationalizing Machine Learning for bank marketing campaigns
+# Capstone Project for MLOps Zoomcamp: Operationalizing Machine Learning for a bank marketing campaigns

 ## Objective
 Marketing to the clients (both prospects and current) has always been a crucial challenge in attaining success for financial institutions.</br>
-According to the [Gartner](https://youtu.be/bXob4SMBguM?t=1824), marketing offers delivered in real time are `twice more efficient` then that made short time later, and `10X times more successful` then that made without considering current customer context.</br>
+According to the [Gartner](https://youtu.be/bXob4SMBguM?t=1824), marketing offers delivered in real time are **twice more efficient** then that made short time later, and **10X times more successful** then that made without considering current customer context.</br>

 This project utilizes Machine Learning Operations (MLOps) methods to build a system for predicting bank client probability to respond to marketing campaign made by different communication channels.</br>
 Project includes model building with [Catboost](https://catboost.ai/), one of the most efficient algorithms for tabular data.</br>